 Before delivering the gift, please write the family’s name on the back of the greeting card, and sign it.
 The card can be easily given in an envelope or hole-punched and laced through with a ribbon or gift bag handle

 Our paper resources sets are costly to mail, so in an attempt to save money, our team tries to distribute them when we see each other.
-Or you can pick up a stack of them from Pamela at 31 Woodvew Bay or in a pinch, email her at firstname.lastname@example.org and she can mail you 1-2.
+Or you can pick up a stack of them from the St. Anne’s Storage Unit (text Amnesty for details 204-999-6379), or Pamela at 31 Woodview Bay or in a pinch, email her at email@example.com and she can mail you 1-2.

 How Should I Decorate and Prepare the Gift?

 Our goal is to create a gift that looks and feels like love.
 YCSAB is unique because of the attention to gift preparation, attaching a greeting card and making gifts customized by ensuring that the items we give are what they need, and that we make a gift to help with the first year including a sibling gift.
 Finding gift packing materials is the responsibility of the Gift Coordinator.
-Perhaps if we ever have more reliable funding we can provide materials to you but for now the best we can occasionally offer is second hand gift bags, donated reusable Ikea Knalla bags or to encourage finding and using second hand materials found for free.
+That being said, we often have gift wrap/tape and XL gift bags at the St. Anne’s Storage Units (text Amnesty for details 204-999-6379) and we encourage volunteers to find and use second hand materials found for free.

 Ideas for gift packing: